chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/sedimentation-1-particle/sedimentation-1-particle.rst

 	* update the particle position
 	* update the Jacobian matrix
 	* update the RHS
-	* solved the matrix system
+	* solve the matrix system
 	* reevaluate the RHS to check the convergence.